When: 25-27 April 2014

 To download the PDF, right click on the link above and select 'Save Target As...'

-This year's national conference will bring together members at all stages of their career.
-For the first time there will be separate seminar tracks for:
+The National Conference brings together members at all stages of their career.
+There are separate seminar tracks for:

 Families with children welcome - come and join us for a great weekend together!

 Liam Goligher is a native of Scotland who studied history and theology in Ireland and Canada and holds a Doctor of Ministry degree from the Reformed Theological Seminary in Jackson, Mississippi.
 Liam has pastored churches in Ireland, Canada, Scotland and England, and currently serves as senior minister at Tenth Presbyterian Church in Philadelphia, Pennsylvania.
 Liam is married to Christine and they have five children, six grandchildren and a dog, Chloe.

 Dr Vinod Shah is Chief Executive Officer of ICMDA (International Christian Medical and Dental Association).
 He initially trained as a general surgeon (and as a paediatric surgeon) at the Christian Medical College, Vellore and later served as the Director of Emmanuel Hospital Association.
 The next move was devoted to starting a distance education and telemedicine programme for training GPs in India before taking up his present position.
 Vinod is married to Shalini, who is a specialist in Child and Public Health.
 They have three children, all working in scattered locations - Canada, USA and China.